jourquin/Nodus/README.md

 - 8.0 - February 2021: Introduce time functions (in addition to cost functions).
 Simplified API for modal-choice plugins.
 Many under the hood improvements.
 - 8.1 - April 2021: Runs on Java 16 and allows Python scripting through a Py4J bridge and R scripting through a J4R bridge in addition to Groovy.
+- 8.2 - January 222: Runs on Java 17.
+Needs Java 11 or above to run.

 See the [change log](changelog.md) for a detailed build history.